Matatika/matatika-docs/content/data-sources/tap-google-analytics/prerequisites.md

 ## Overview

-There are currently two version of Google Analytics:
+There are currently two versions of Google Analytics:
 - Universal Analytics, which we support and is the older more widely used version.
 - Google Analytics 4, which is newer and we are working towards supporting.